octobercms/docs/3.x/cms/ajax/handlers.md

 }
 ```

-The data can be fetched with the data attributes API:
+The data can be fetched with the data attributes API.

 ```html
 <form data-request="onHandleForm" data-request-success="console.log(data)">
 ```

-The same with the JavaScript API:
+The same with the JavaScript API.

 ```html
 <form